 2) They Compare Themselves To Other Bloggers

-Every blogger is unique and you are not exempted to that.
+Every blogger is unique and you are not exempted from that.
 You have your own writing style.
-If you compare yourself to other bloggers you follow, I am sure you will fail.
+If you compare yourself to other bloggers you follow, I am sure you will be demotivated and fail.
 Make these bloggers your inspiration, not someone you need to imitate.

 The last words I have read from this blog says it all: